kohbc/lsapp/README.md

 TEA App

 ## Archive
-This page has been archive.
-If you have any questions, please contact via kohboonchun@hotmail.com
+This repository has been archive.
+Please contact kohboonchun@hotmail.com if you have any question or problem.

 ## Preface